Suzuki Swace review

-The Suzuki Swace is the Corolla's brother from another mother, so it's just as well the Toyota is a decent estate car.
+The Suzuki Swace is the Corolla's twin brother from another mother, so it's just as well the Toyota is a decent estate car.

 The story is largely the same regarding the Swace’s boot.
-Yes, it’s ahead of alternatives such as the Renault Megane Sport Tourer, but it’s much smaller than cars such as the huge Skoda Octavia Estate.
+Yes, it’s ahead of alternatives such as the Renault Megane Sport Tourer, but it’s smaller than cars such as the huge Skoda Octavia Estate.
 On the upside, you can store the parcel shelf under the false boot floor and a mountain bike fits easily once you fold the seats.

 There are two trim levels available, SZ-T and SZ5, both of which are well kitted out.
 SZ-T models come with 16-inch alloy wheels, automatic LED headlights with automatic full beam, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto connectivity, plus lane-keep assist and a pre-collision safety system.

-To this, SZ5 adds front and rear parking sensors, wireless smartphone charging, bi-LED projector headlights a blindspot monitor, rear cross-traffic alert and a parking-assist system.
+To this, SZ5 adds front and rear parking sensors, wireless smartphone charging, bi-LED projector headlights, a blindspot monitor, rear cross-traffic alert and a parking-assist system.